bdecentgmbh/moodle-mod_poster/README.md

 block regions.
 Within the context of the Poster module instance, when displaying its view.php page, two extra block regions are defined - `mod_poster-pre` and `mod_poster-post`.
 The Poster module itself is just a tiny wrapper for displaying these two regions as its content.
 Simple and clever.

+The module natively supports responsive layout in bootstrap based themes (both 2.x and 3.x versions).

 Author
 ------